yonghoonjeon/HealthGenie/README.md

 python .\data_pha_health_info.py
 ```

-a password for all user is Jane902
+A password for all users is Jane902

 ### Project detail page